| Eurodressage

 They deserve respect as well, and it is not respectful

 what was seen during this European JR YR Championship.
+The riders have to believe in something, and send

 their prayers to FEI doing something which increases